 “It’s fine,” Chris responded with a mix of dismissal and cheer.
 Easy for you to say, you are at the belay, I thought as I set off on the pitch:

 That day, three weeks ago, ended with us getting caught under a party climbing on easy terrain above, dropping some larger sized rocks in our general direction.
 After hiding under a roof, waiting out the missile attack, we set off on the next pitch frustrated over the delay.
 Perhaps it was the frustration, or maybe it was just bad luck, but we ended up at a veritable dead end.
 The next belay was stuck against a blank section of wall to the right and roof pitch above us.
-The roof pitch was our only option and it set us back far enough that we pulled the pin and topped out, walking back to the car as the sun set.
+The roof pitch was our only option and it set us back far enough that we decided to end our attempt early and topped out, walking back to the car as the sun set.

 Chris, Steve, and I sat back in the car and discussed our options.
 The rain likely wouldn’t be gone until 10 am.
 It took some time to settle in, but it was clear; the traverse would have to wait for another day.
 If we had selected the easier, shorter path, I undoubtedly would have been upset by the weather standing as the only barrier to our presumed success.
 Instead, we have selected the hard way, the inspiring line.
 This line may wait for another day, another year even, but it will taste all the more sweet when we set out from our current high point with daylight and stoke to fuel us into the unknown pitches.